HamiltonChris/kaggle-titanic/README.md

 # Titanic kaggle challenge

-This repo is for trying out the kaggle titanic challenge.
-As according to the rules this should not be made public or shared with anyone else (even though it doesn't really matter).
+This repo contains python solutions to the titanic kaggle problem.
+More information and the dataset can be found at https://www.kaggle.com/c/titanic .